Perrine Research Equipment

 The Applied Chemical and Morphological Analysis Laboratory (ACMAL) is a University Shared Facility which is part of the Materials Characterization & Fabrication Facilities.
 ACMAL houses an extensive array of electron microanalytical and X-ray instruments.
 ACMAL is managed by the Department of Materials Science and Engineering. *located at 6th floor Minerals & Materials Building

 The Microfabrication Facility (MFF) is Michigan Tech’s resource for micro- and nano-scaled research and development of solid state electronics, micro electro mechanical systems (MEMS), and microsystems materials and devices.
 The ALD instrument will be added to the suite of instruments in the MFF. *located at 4th floor Minerals & Materials Building

-Instruments that are available within the Department of Chemistry at Michigan Tech:
+Other instruments are available within the Department of Chemistry at Michigan Tech